lucasfelipecdm/uareu-node/README.md

         │   └── ...                 # etc.
         └── ...

-  - If you want to keep the libraries files in another place, when load the library, will need provide the path of the libraries.
+  - If you choose to keep the library files in another location, when loading the library you must provide the path to the libraries.
     - Example:
         ```js
             // You just need to specific the path if the libs are not in a 'bin' folder at root.